Mt Hood Ski Bowl Adventure Park Summer Review – Family Fun Outdoors!

 Here are some of the things we did:

-Lots of activities for the younger crowd, like pony rides, an indoor play area, canoes, swings and more.
+Lots of activities for the younger crowd, like pony rides, peddle carts, and more.

-Plus activities that everyone in the family can enjoy, like trampolines, tight ropes, putt putt golf, summer tubing hills, and more!
+Plus activities that everyone in the family can enjoy, like trampolines, putt putt golf, summer tubing hills, and more!

-And then there are the extreme activities for the older kids/adults like Zip lines, and bungee jumping.
-My 15 year old was the only one in our crew brave enough to attempt these (yep, that’s him jumping above)!
+And then there are the extreme activities for the older kids/adults like Zip lines, and bungee jumping and Arial park.
+My 15 year old jumped our first visit, and this year his 14 year old sister took the plunge off the bungee jump crane.

 You can bring your own food with you if you want (and this is the most affordable option).
 We saw many families with coolers enjoying a picnic mid day.
 Skibowl West had many picnic table areas you could easily set up at, and not have to spend much beyond your regular grocery budget.
-Skibowl East also had picnic tables scattered throughout the park area, and it was in walking distance to town.
+There is a food truck here with small bites and drinks too.

 We chose to head into Government camp to eat, and did not regret it.
 From Skibowl East, it was an easy 5 minute walk into town (and over a beautiful bridge).
 The town is a beautiful area (Ski Lodge style ambiance), and we grabbed a pizza at Ratskeller Bar and Pizzeria – and loved it.